 - Collaborate across different teams to ensure that copy is in line with both the branding and business goals

-The UX copywriter job description: Skills and requirements
+The UX writer job description: Skills and requirements

 - A background in communications together with a solid understanding of the UX process